tgomillion/hello-world/README.md

 Hi Class

-My name is Tonya Gomillion is this is my first time using GitHub.
+My name is Tonya Gomillion and this is my first time using GitHub.